occivink/mpv-scripts/README.md

 Press the binding to enter crop mode.
 Click once to define the first corner of the cropped zone, click a second time to define the second corner.

+Note that [hardware decoding is in general not compatible with filters](https://mpv.io/manual/master/#options-hwdec), and will therefore not work with this script.

 # encode.lua

 **You need ffmpeg in your PATH (or in the same folder as mpv) for this script to work.**